 Who Should Go to the Azores?

 Active travelers interested in island culture and activities will find a match here.
 Activities include trekking, boating and kayaking, golfing, paragliding, and diving.
 Here you'll find islands with tropical characteristics but European character.
-You can swim and boat during the day, then sit down to a characteristic meal with fine (and sometimes local) wines at night.
+You can swim and boat during the day, then sit down to a typical meal with fine (and sometimes local) wines at night.
 The Azores aren't one of those places where you're plopped down in a glamorous resort walled off from a poorer population.

 What's Not in the Azores That You Might Expect